 - Where is the door situated?

-- What type of door do you have? (timber, aluminum etc.)
+- What type of door do you currently have? (timber, aluminium etc.)

 - What is the size of the door?

 - What security features do you require?

 - Are there any restrictions we should be aware of?

 Certain locks will only work on certain doors.
 For example, a mag lock requires a minimal clearance in height as it hangs from the transom of the door.
 But generally speaking, it just depends on what application you are looking for.
 Access Control Systems can generally be quoted on without the need for an on-site inspection.